-Summer break is a dream come true to most kids, and why wouldn’t it be?
+Summer break is a dream come true for most kids, and why wouldn’t it be?
 Three months filled with riding bikes, playing outside until it’s dark, swimming with friends, and those sweet summer snacks.
 But how well do you really know the sugar content in your kid’s go-to treats?
 Hidden sugars are the fastest way to make what seems like a “healthy” snack no better than a candy bar.

 Here’s our list of healthy summer snacks that everyone will love, including your dentist!

 All kids love a sugary sweet treat, but the bacteria in their mouths love them even more.
 Sugar is the “food” the bacteria in our mouths love because it’s the fuel they need to cause tooth decay and cavities.
 Limiting the amount of sugar your family eats is the best way for your teeth and your overall health to maintain a healthy level.

 The US Food and Drug Administration recommends children consume between 12 to 50 grams of sugar a day.
 Reading labels before eating, or even better, before buying is the best way to catch hidden sugars before they make their way into your little one’s mouths.

 The Dangers of Fruit Juices

 Juice is both high in sugar and in calories, making it one of the worst beverages you can offer to your kids.
 The American Academy of Pediatrics recommends children between the ages of 1-6 should have no more than 4-6oz of juice each day, and children under the age of 1 shouldn’t have fruit juice at all.
 While all kids get excited over a popsicle on a hot summer day, most popsicles are no better than fruit juices for your teeth.